 Exploration begins at the surface.
 Pit sampling is inexpensive and provides information on lithium grade at the surface of the salar.
 It does not provide assurances that grade with continue at depth.
 Pit sampling is good for initial-stage exploration, providing an impetus to explore further.

 After surface sampling, exploration turns to the sub-surface through geophysics, drilling and laboratory testing.
 Large salars can be assessed efficiently through various geophysical techniques.
 The thickness of the sediments in the salar can be assessed using gravity surveys due to the lower density of the sediments relative to basement rocks underlying the salar.
 Seismic techniques are useful in assessing the basement contact and the internal structure of the sediment package.
 Electrical techniques can help delineate the limits of the conductive brine bodies and to some extent the basement topography.

 Drilling is the next logical step after surface sampling and geophysical work.
 Drilling provides information on lithium grade at depth but also importantly, it allows assessment of salar maturity, sediment composition, porosity and permeability.
 Sampling of brines at various depths will determine the extent of lithium grade variation and it can be achieved through bailer sampling or by pumping from specific intervals.

-Drilling can completed with diamond drilling which provides the highest quality sample but with variable recovery.
+Drilling can be completed with diamond drilling, which provides the highest quality sample but with variable recovery.
 Sonic drilling provides the best sample but is the most expensive method.
-Aircore is fast and cheap but sample quality is reduced.
+Aircore is fast and cheap, but sample quality is reduced.
 Rotary drilling is used to install production boreholes.